Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/unsuccessful-food-orders/unsuccessful-food-orders.md

     </copy>
     ```

-5. A file named **livelab\_logs.txt** will be created at the location where python script is executed.
-This file will contains 1000 random log records, generated in interval of your current UTC time and 2 hours before your current UTC time.
+5. A file named **livelab\_logs.txt** is created at the location where python script is executed.
+This file contains 1000 random log records, generated in intervals of your current UTC and 2 hours before your current UTC.

     >**NOTE :** Alarm only works if the logs are not more than 2 hours older.